Integer programs with bounded subdeterminants and two nonzeros per row: Structure of graphs with bounded odd cycle packing number

 \subsection{Excluding a $K_t$ model grasped by a wall}

-Next, we turn to a structure theorem for graphs having some (large) wall $W$ and having no $K_t$ model that is grasped the wall $W$.
+Next, we turn to a structure theorem for graphs containing some (large) wall $W$ and having no $K_t$ model that is grasped by the wall $W$.
 This theorem is at the heart of the graph minors series of Robertson and Seymour, see~\cite{RS-GraphMinorsXVI-JCTB03}.
 In this paper we will use the following recent variant of the theorem, due to Kawarabayashi \emph{et al.}~\cite{KTW20}, which comes with an efficient algorithm.
-(The necessary definitions will be given after the theorem.)
+The necessary definitions and notations will be introduced after the theorem (in particular, the graph $G'_0$ is a specific supergraph of $G_0$ defined at the end of this subsection).

 \begin{theorem}[{\cite[Theorem 2.11]{KTW20}}] Let $t,r\geq 0$ be integers and let

 Let $G$ be a graph and let $W$ be a wall of height $h$ in $G$.
 Then either $G$ has a $K_t$ model grasped by $W$, or there is an $(\alpha_0,\alpha_1,\alpha_2)$-near embedding $(\sigma,G_0,A,\mathcal{V},\mathcal{W})$ of $G$ in a surface $\mathbb{S}$ with